The people of Rutba, Iraq are famous for their hospitality. But can kindness survive three generations of war?

 Roads originally developed to ship goods through the desert and between countries now allowed ISIS to easily move soldiers, weapons, and supplies.
 And the merciless desert provided a natural, protective buffer.

-Iraqi detainees and civilians in Rutbah were abused, instilling a culture of fear.
+Iraqi detainees and civilians in Rutba were abused, instilling a culture of fear.

-Just two days before we arrived in Rutbah, ISIS attacked a checkpoint less than 10 miles from where we planned to distribute aid.
+Just two days before we arrived in Rutba, ISIS attacked a checkpoint less than 10 miles from where we planned to distribute aid.
 If you were told that ISIS is gone—you were misled.

 The whole desert area here is still a militarized zone.
 Permissions have to be obtained to cross the dozens of checkpoints along the highway.
 The war isn’t over here.
 Not yet.

-And the residents of Rutbah—they are tired.
+And the residents of Rutba—they are tired.
 They are hungry.
 They need to feel like someone is in their corner.

 Chapter 2: Sitting With Sheikhs

-“We hope you see the reality—the real life of Rutbah, and the real people of Rutbah.”
+“We hope you see the reality—the real life of Rutba, and the real people of Rutba.”

 THREE STANDING tables are lined up in the thin wedge of shade made by the house.
 The mid-April sun is already hot in Iraq’s western desert, so we’re grateful for the careful arrangement.